Equivariant Floer cohomology for contactomorphisms of quotient spaces: PSS isomorphism and localization in Morse theory

 \subsection{Localization in equivariant Morse theory}

 \emph{Localization} refers to the phenomenon that the ring-theoretic localization of the equivariant cohomology ring of a $G$-space at certain elements recovers the regular cohomology of the fixed point set.
 This statement can be made quite sophisticated (we refer the reader to \cite{atiyah-bott-moment-map} for a refined result).
-In our paper, we will require only a small input from this theory (for Theorem \ref{theorem:main-infinity} part \ref{theorem:main-infinity-2}): \begin{proposition} If the action of $G=\Z/p\Z$ on a $G$-filling $W$ has at least one fixed point, then the unit element $1\in \mathrm{HM}_{\mathrm{eq}}(W)$ is not $x$-torsion. \end{proposition} The group $\mathrm{HM}_{\mathrm{eq}}(W)$ is a finitely generated $\mathbf{k}[[x]]$-module, so it can be decomposed into a free part and a torsion part; the proposition guarantees the free part is non-zero (in the presence of at least one fixed point).
-More refined localization results identify exactly the rank of this free part.
+In our paper, we will require only a small input from this theory (for Theorem \ref{theorem:main-infinity} part \ref{theorem:main-infinity-2}): \begin{proposition} If the action of $G=\Z/p\Z$ on a $G$-filling $W$ has at least one fixed point, then the unit element $1\in \mathrm{HM}_{\mathrm{eq}}(W)$ is not $x$-torsion. \end{proposition} The group $\mathrm{HM}_{\mathrm{eq}}(W)$ is a finitely generated $\mathbf{k}[[x]]$-module, so it admits a torsion submodule and a free quotient; the proposition guarantees the free quotient is non-zero (in the presence of at least one fixed point).
+More refined localization results identify exactly the rank of this free quotient.

 The somewhat involved Morse-theoretic arguments of \cite[\S 2]{seidel-smith-GAFA-2010}, which are carried out in the case of a closed manifold with a \( \Z/2 \)-action, prove something stronger.
 We will take a simpler approach\footnote{Another reasonable approach is to essentially translate each step of \cite{atiyah-bott-moment-map} into Morse theoretic terms.
 This requires four ingredients: \emph{embedding functoriality} (i.e., pull-back maps), \emph{the relative cohomology of a pair}, \emph{the Thom isomorphism}, and the \emph{ring structure on (equivariant) cohomology}.
 The interpretation of these steps within Morse theory is more or less standard.
 The recipe in \cite{atiyah-bott-moment-map} then gives a refined localization result.} than that of \cite{seidel-smith-GAFA-2010}.